opral/monorepo/packages/cli/README.md

 #### Validation

-The CLI allows you to validate your `project.inlang.json` configuration file.
+The CLI allows you to validate your inlang project.
 This is useful if you want to make sure that your configuration file is valid before you commit it to your repository.

 # Installation